UN Convention on the Rights of Persons with Disabilities: Article 24

 The United Kingdom reserves the right for disabled children to be educated outside their local community where more appropriate education provision is available elsewhere.
 Nevertheless, parents of disabled children have the same opportunity as other parents to state a preference for the school at which they wish their child to be educated.

-ALLFIE is now working to put pressure on Government to fully implement Article 24 as written in the Convention and fulfil its obligation to support and develop the capacity of all mainstream education providers to become inclusive of all disabled learners.
+- ALLFIE continues to work, with others, to put pressure on Government to fully implement Article 24 as written in the Convention and fulfil its obligation to support and develop the capacity of all mainstream education providers to become inclusive of all disabled learners.

-We want to hear from you what your experience of education has been here in the UK, what you think made your experience more difficult or what you think made your experience better or could have made your experience of education.
+- We want to hear from you what your experience of education has been here in the UK, what you think made your experience more difficult or what you think made your experience better or could have made your experience of education better.
+If we receive your stories before December 2016, we will be able to include them in the 'shadow' report.
+Please contact Tara at the ALLFIE office for more information.